Extremal behavior of ideals of minors: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Sarasij Maitra and Prashanth Sridhar for great discussions regarding this topic.
+We would like to thank Sarasij Maitra and Prashanth Sridhar for helpful discussions regarding this topic.
 Trung Chau would like to thank his advisor Srikanth Iyengar for his constant encouragement during his Ph.D., as well as the inspiring conversations regarding infinite free resolutions.
 Trung Chau and Omkar Javadekar acknowledge support from the Infosys Foundation.
 Souvik Dey was partially supported by the Charles University Research Center program No.UNCE/SCI/022 and a grant GACR 23-05148S from the Czech Science Foundation.
-K.~Ganapathy acknowledges the support from the Prime Minister's Research Fellowship (PMRF) scheme for carrying out this research work.
+Ganapathy Krishnamoorthy acknowledges the support from the Prime Minister's Research Fellowship (PMRF) scheme for carrying out this research work.
+All of the work done in this article took place when Souvik Dey was a research scientist at the Department of Algebra of Charles University, Prague, and he is very grateful for the outstanding atmosphere fostered by the department.